New Zealand 1993 "Dinosaurs"

 Image credit: the Institute of Geological and Nuclear Sciences (GNS).

-The dinosaurs were not discovered in New Zealand for more than a century, until in 1974 amateur fossil collector Joan Wiffen and her team of family and friends found an unusual bone in a Hawkes Bay riverbank from which she'd been retrieved prehistoric marine reptile fossils for years.
+Dinosaurs were not discovered in New Zealand for more than a century, until in 1974 amateur fossil collector Joan Wiffen and her team of family and friends found an unusual bone in a Hawkes Bay riverbank from which she had been retrieving prehistoric marine reptile fossils for years.

 When she showed it to another palaeontologist, she learned it was part of the backbone of a carnivorous dinosaur.